A Structure-Preserving Kernel Method for Learning Hamiltonian Systems: Structure-preserving kernel ridge regression

 \begin{remark} \normalfont {\bf (i)} The main difference between the Differential Representer Theorem \ref{Rep-Ker} and the usual Representer Theorem is that the gradient of the kernel function is involved in the statement.
 The usual Representer Theorem asserts that the minimizer of certain regularized losses can be represented as a linear combination of kernel sections evaluated at the data points, whereas in our case, the minimizer is given by a linear combination of partial derivatives of the kernel, also evaluated at the data points.

 {\bf (ii)} In this paper, we have set to learn Hamiltonian functions from observed Hamiltonian vector fields.
-Nevertheless, this framework can be applied to learn gradient systems or, more generally, vector fields generated by an arbitrary linear transformation of the gradient of differentiable functions. \end{remark}
+Nevertheless, this framework can be applied to learn gradient systems or, more generally, vector fields generated by an arbitrary linear transformation of the gradient of differentiable functions.
+Besides, our approach has a strong connection to solving ill-posed linear PDEs~\cite{schaback2006kernel}, which can be formulated as follows:

+where $B$ is defined in (3.10), and $f := A_{N}^* \mathbf{X}_{\sigma^2,N}$ is derived from the data observations.
+This type of ill-posed linear PDEs is usually approximated by adding a regularization term, such as the quadratic Tikhonov regularization \cite{plato2018optimal} or non-quadratic regularization \cite{burger2004convergence}.
+However, compared to traditional pseudo-differential operators~\cite{hormander2007analysis}, the operator $B$ depends in our case on the measure used for data sampling, which even though it introduces new challenges in analyzing the error bounds, it also leads to important applications in the machine learning setting. \end{remark}